phones24/ep133-export-to-daw/README.md

 ## Description

-What is exported:
+Supported formats are:

-- BPM
+- DAWproject
-- Patterns and clips
+- MIDI
-- Samples (as WAV files inside an archive)

 **Unfortunately, the DAWproject format does not currently support the "Sampler" device, so you will need to manually assign the samples in your DAW.**

 ## TODO
+- allow to select whether to export samples or not
 - export to Ableton Live
-- export to MIDI
+- fix heavy CPU utilization

 ## Help and support